Daniel-191/casino-bot-wiki/docs/games/casino/poker.md

 - **Cooldown:** 3 seconds.
 - **Turn timer:** 120 seconds to finalize your discards.
 Auto-resolves with all cards kept on timeout.
-- **Dealer advantage:** ~30% chance the dealer is given a slightly favored hand for the comparison.
+- **Dealer advantage:** ~35% chance the dealer is given a favored hand for the comparison.
+Only applies when your hand is below a full house — strong hands are always compared against a fair random dealer hand.
 - **Single deck** - your discards and dealer's hand are dealt from the same shuffled remainder.
 - "Play Again" button appears after each hand for fast re-rolls at the same bet.
 - Game errors auto-refund the bet.